Benjamin-Earley/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-    It allows the conversion of pixels to rem to be the pixels / 10.
-This makes it easier to calculate and be consistent with font-size across different browzers.
+    It allows the conversion of pixels to rem to be "pixels / 10".
+This makes it easier to calculate rem and be consistent with font-size across different browzers.

 4. How would you describe preprocessing to someone new to CSS?

     It creates a cleaner cascade and makes uniformed use of nesting.
-It allows makes use of pre-established styles via imports.
+It allows us to make use of pre-established styles via imports, mixins, and variables.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

     Favorite: Nesting because it makes for much more organized styling.
-    Most troubling: parametric mixins.
+    Most troubling: Parametric mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.